SchabrechtsK/SchabrechtsK.be/content/posts/2017-10-08-digital-detox-my-own-meandering-experience.md

 featured_image: /images/2017/digital-detox/hero.jpeg
 categories:
   - Personal Development
-tags: ['Personal Development', 'Digital', 'Detox']
+tags: ['Personal Development', 'Digital', 'Detox', 'Productivity']
 summary: 'As a developer I look at my screen almost continuously.
 This was burning me out and I needed a break away from technology.
 So I took a digital detox.
 In this post I will show you what I did and how it felt.'

 ---